OceanBase logo

 Considerations

-• OAT V3.2.0 and later support in-place upgrade.
+• OAT V3.2.0 and later can be directly upgraded in-place.

 Procedure

-OAT V3.2.0 to V4.1.0
+Original OAT version before upgrade is V3.2.0 to V4.1.0

-1. Load the image of the new version.
+1. Load the new version image.

 docker load -i oat_xxx_xxxxxxxx_xxx.tgz